Avei20/edukita-test/backend/README.md

 ## To Dos
 - [ ] Merge users object on GET /assignment
 - [ ] Fix when build file to binary.
 Assignment filter didn't works.
+- [ ] Feature: add variable to mark if the assignment is Graded.
+Then, return the label to frontend for clean view.

 ## Requirements
 - [Go 1.22 or Latest](https://golang.org/dl/)